Discontinuous Galerkin methods for the Laplace-Beltrami operator on point cloud: DG methods in curved domain and their error analysis

 \subsection{Function spaces associated to DG methods}

-In order to conduct error analysis for the DG method formulated in \eqref{eq:DG_bilinear_1}, we introduce necessary function spaces and also their associated norms.
-They both involve the geometry by $\hat{\Gamma}_h^k$ and $\Gamma_h$, the reconstructed piecewise polynomial patches from point cloud and the triangulated original manifold, respectively.
-Note that $\Gamma_h$ is just a partition of $\Gamma$ by curved triangles of diameter $h$.
-It is common to consider piecewise Sobolev spaces for DG methods.
-In particular, we use the notation $H_b^r$ to denote the broken Sobolev spaces
+In order to conduct an error analysis for the DG method formulated in \eqref{eq:DG_bilinear_1}, we consider the following function spaces and associated norms.
+They both involve the geometry by $\hat{\Gamma}_h^k$ and $\Gamma_h$, the patchwise manifold and the triangulated original manifold, respectively.
+We remind that $\Gamma_h$ is just a partition of $\Gamma$ by curved triangles of diameter $h$.
+We use the notation $H_b^r$ to denote the broken Sobolev spaces

 where $H^r$ denotes the standard Sobolev space, and $r$ is the order of the differentiation.
 The definition in \eqref{eq:piecewise_Hk} can similarly apply to $\Gamma$ by considering each of the corresponding curved triangles $\Gamma_h^j$.
-The finite element function space of DG method is given in an isoparametric way through parameter domain $\Omega_h$.
+The DG finite element function space is given in an isoparametric way through the parameter domain $\Omega_h$.
 Precisely we consider piecewise polynomial functions on every parametric triangle patch $\Omega_h^j$, which are then pulled back to the corresponding surface patches:

-where $l$ is the polynomial order for function values, and $k$ is the polynomial order for reconstructing the local patches from point cloud.
-Again this types of spaces can also constructed for the exact manifold $\Gamma_h$, in which case, we denote by
+where $l$ is the polynomial order for function values, and $k$ is the polynomial order for the local patches in $\hat{\Gamma}_h^{k,j}$.
+The counterpart on the exact manifold $\Gamma_h$ is denoted by

 It is not hard to see that $\hat{S}^{k,l}_h\subset H_b^l(\hat{\Gamma}_h^k)$ and $S^l_h\subset H_b^l(\Gamma_h)$, respectively.
 We introduce the following spaces